haghard/docker-compose-akka-cluster/README.md

 ### DO TO

-Explore the opportunity to use `akka.cluster.sharding.external.ExternalShardAllocationStrategy`
+Explore the opportunity to use `akka.cluster.sharding.external.ExternalShardAllocationStrategy` to control shard  allocation.